Assistant Professor of Physical Therapy

 Leahy T. “Impact of a Limited Trial of Walking Training Using Body Weight Support and a Treadmill on the Gait Characteristics of an Individual With Chronic Incomplete Spinal Cord Injury.”
 Poster presentation at APTA Annual Conference and Exposition; June 2009.

 Leahy TE.
 “Infusing Core Values Through Service Learning in a Pro Bono Clinic.”
 Poster presentation at APTA Annual Conference and Exposition; June 2008.

 Jorge M, Leahy T. “Incorporating Service Learning in Physical Therapy Curriculum to Foster Professional Core Values.”
 Poster Presentation at the World Conference of Physical Therapists; June 2007.

 Mayes B, Seybold S, Garrett T, Jorge M, Leahy T. “Investigation of Automatic Reciprocal Gait and Speech Recovery in an Individual Status Post Frontal Lobe Stroke Using Body Weight Support Treadmill Training.”
 Poster presentation at APTA Annual Conference and Exposition; June 2006.

-Dr. Leahy’s primary teaching responsibility at LC is in the neuromuscular dysfunction track.
+Dr. Leahy’s primary teaching responsibility at Lynchburg is in the neuromuscular dysfunction track.